JBIT-28/JBIT-28/README.md

 <h2>About Me </h2>
 - 🔭 I’m currently working on ...CompTIA A+ Certification with a projected completion of 11/2024.
-- 🌱 I’m currently learning ...All things Tech💻 !
-And Philosophy 📚 💭.
+- 🌱 I’m currently learning ...In my free time I am learning Python, and reading as much as I can. 📚 💭.
 - 🤔 I’m looking for help with ...Narrowing down what I want to specialize in.
 - ⚡ Fun fact: In a past life I was a competitive powerlifter.